Rosina Heikel

 Emma Rosina Heikel (17 March 1842 – 13 December 1929) was a Finnish medical doctor and feminist.
-In 1878, she became the first female physician in Finland, and specialised in gynaecology and paediatrics.
+In 1878, she became the first female physician in Finland and in Nordic countries, and specialised in gynaecology and paediatrics.

 Early life and education

 Heikel was born in Kaskinen on 17 March 1842 to Carl Johan Heikel and Kristina Elisabet Dobbin.
 Her father was the mayor of Oulu and Kokkola, and both her brothers Alfred and Emil studied medicine.
 She attended school in Vaasa, Jakobstad, Porvoo and Helsinki, and was a good student.

 From a young age she believed that access to education should be equal for all regardless of gender and had decided by 1862 to become a doctor like her brothers.
 There were no Finnish universities at the time, however, that would allow women to study medicine, and so she travelled to Sweden to train in physiotherapy at the Stockholm Gymnastics Institute.
 She finished the course in 1866 and returned to Helsinki, where she completed a course in midwifery a year later.
 She visited Stockholm again in 1869 to receive further tuition in anatomy and physiology.

 In 1870, Heikel was allowed to attend physiology lectures at the University of Helsinki, and in 1871 she was given special permission to study medicine at the university.
 She received her medical degree in 1878, becoming the first woman physician in Finland, as well as the first in the Nordic countries.